 Living in China, I have come across a lot of people who are struggling to make ends meet.
 Please read about my experiences below:

 A young, unmarried waitress (earning 900 yuan per day) flushes her baby down the toilet in desperation to escape her dire straits.
+Life is that bad.

-Many young people (especially high school dropouts) take up work in a spray-painted workshop like this making cheap Christmas ornaments.
+Many young men (especially high school dropouts) take up work in a spray-painted workshop like this making cheap Christmas ornaments.

 For a daily wage, they put their health at risk.
 They have no choice.